tezeloguzhan/Data-Labelling-System/README.md

-# CSE3063
+# CSE3063 PROJECT 1 -
-TEST OF THE PROJECT WITH TEAMMATE
+CSE 3063 JAVA PROJECT: Iterative analysis, design and implementation of a Data Labeling System